jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Before requesting a PR merge
 - Raise an issue describing the problem that the PR is resolving and link it in the issue
+- Generally, you should not modify the example project workspaces in your PR, unless you are _adding_ new feature/steps files.
+(Either way, any changes to the exmample project workspaces will require you to update the test code for expected results.)
 - Quickly review your code vs the project's [Design principles](#design-principles)
 - Is your bug/use case covered by an existing test?
 If not, is it possible to add one so it doesn't break again?
 - `npm run lint` and fix any errors (errors must be fixed, warnings should be fixed unless they would result in changes to `extension.ts`.)